mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get Model Output files
-- Go to `tracker_output.ipynb` and double check the video sequence, model, and tracker in the **setting variables cell**.
+1. Go to `tracker_output.ipynb` and double check the video sequence, model, and tracker in the **Setting Variables cell**.
-- Run the **model + tracker cell** to get the model detections and convert them from YOLO to MOT Challenge format.
+2. Run the **Model + Tracker cell** to get the model detections and convert them from YOLO to MOT Challenge format.
 The final txt file should end up in `benchmark_eval/data/predictions/mot_challenge`

 !!! note
     If an error occurs, double check the paths.
-There are folders being generated and folders that you add yourself, so its possible that things can get mixed up!
+There are folders being generated and folders that you add yourself, so it's possible paths were not correctly identified.

 ## How to get HOTA scores
 1. If you look under `benchmark_eval/data/gt`, there should be a folder for your video sequence from the "How to get Ground Truth files" step.
 In this folder:
-    1. Add a folder called `img1` to hold all the video image frames (should be the original frames, no bounding boxes).
+    a.
+Add a folder called `img1` to hold all the video image frames (should be the original frames from 'images' folder in RectLabel step 1 above, no bounding boxes).
-    2. Create a `seqinfo.ini` file - the format is shown in [Tips](tips.md).
+    b.
+Create a `seqinfo.ini` file - the format is shown in [Tips](tips.md).
 The name should match the video sequence folder name, and the `imDir` should match the image directory name.
 Adjust frame rate, sequence length, image width, and image height accordingly.
-    3. There should already be a `gt` folder from the "How to get Ground Truth files" step.
+    c.
+There should already be a `gt` folder from the "How to get Ground Truth files" step.
 2. Next, edit the `vidseq_names.txt` under `benchmark_eval/data/seqmaps`.
 The format should have "name" at the top, and then all the video sequences you would like to get the HOTA values for.
 An example can be seen in [Tips](tips.md).
-3. Lastly, in the terminal, make sure you are in the `benchmark_eval` directory and type in this command:
+3. Lastly, in the terminal, make sure you are in the `benchmark_eval` directory with your pyenv activated, and type in this command:

 ```bash
 python scripts/run_mot_challenge.py  \